-Port 2 of the Intel[®] i350 NIC will be used by the BMC firmware to send management traffic.
-In standby in order to save power, Port2 will be the only port to support Wake on LAN.
+Port 2 of the Intel[®] i350 NIC is used by the BMC firmware to send management traffic.
+In standby in order to save power, Port 2 is the only port to support Wake on LAN.
 The EEPROM is programmed to turn off this feature from the other ports in order to maximize power savings during sleep states.